NotQu/Rich-Presence-Status-Changer/README.md

 3. Go into your **plugins folder** and **copy** your **AutoStartRichPresence.plugin.js** file and **renamed** it to 0.*name of game*.json.

 ## example
-If the presence you made is for valorant name it this
+If the presence you made is for valorant, name it this.

 0.*valorant*.json